 More information about the temple can be found on the Sengakuji website.

 Yokohama – a port city and a modern metropolis

 Yokohama is the second (after Tokyo) largest city in Japan.
 There are more than 3 million inhabitants.
 You can get to Yokohama from Tokyo by train, travel max.
 30 minutes (from Yokohama station, Minato Mirai line).
 It’s a perfect place for a day trip if you want to explore the city thoroughly.
-We came here only for about 3 hours, as we were on the way back from 1 day trip in Kamakura.
+We came here only for about 3 hours, as we were on the way back from 1 day trip to Kamakura.
 As our visit was short, we have focused only on two places: the Chinese Quarter, the largest in Japan and one of the largest in the world, and harbour port “Minato Minari“, also called “the harbour of the future”.

 During the reign of the Tokugawa shogunate, Yokohama was a small fishing village.
 The rapid development of the city occurred only in 1859 when the first port was built here and has been opened for trade with foreign countries.
 Yokohama quickly became a thriving and dynamically developing city.
 Today it is a famous place among the ex-pats, due to its leisurely atmosphere.
 The former port area has been modernized, and its space has been opened for residents and tourists.
 There are many parks in the city today, with many concerts and festivals in the open air.

 The history of this place dates back to 1859, exactly when the port was open in the city.